 - Scoop the casserole on top of chips and top with lettuce, tomato, and sour cream.
 Enjoy!

-If you enjoyed this recipe then you may also like:
+If you enjoyed this recipe then you may also like these simple recipes: